 If you upload draft proposal materials to VERAS, departmental grant administrators, your OSP sponsored programs administrator and others will have access to the materials to ensure that any potential issues can be addressed in a timely manner.
 Leave a VERAS correspondence message addressed to your SPA and departmental grant administrator when you add materials to VERAS for review.

 Additionally, if your project involves multiple PIs and/or departments and colleges, you will need to allow sufficient time for the electronic external support form to route for approvals.
 This process may take a few days if signers are busy or unavailable.

 You will receive an email notification from OSP saying your proposal has been approved.
 Once you have received that email, you may submit your proposal materials to the sponsor.
 Please note that OSP will only complete the submission for you when the proposal is being submitted electronically through NSF, NIH, USDA, Grants.gov, NASA, Research.gov, FedConnect or other electronic systems as may require OSP sign-off.

-At minimum, OSP asks that you submit your final proposal materials for review and approval four business days prior to the sponsoring agency deadline.
+At minimum, OSP requires that you submit your final proposal materials (e.g. materials in a submittable format) for FINAL review and approvals at least four full business days prior to the agency submission deadline.
 While OSP makes every effort to process all proposals received, if we do not have adequate time for review, then the proposal runs the risk of not being able to be submitted, particularly if there are missing documents such as letters of support from subcontractors.

 We recommend uploading your draft proposal in VERAS as early as is feasible, so that your Sponsored Programs Administrator can begin an early review and offer guidance on potential issues.